Are QR Codes on Wedding Invitations Tacky? A 2026 Etiquette Guide

 Quick Answer

 You're planning a wedding and wondering if adding a QR code to your invitations will look modern or just plain tacky.
 It's a common concern for couples in 2026 who want to blend tradition with technology.
 The truth is, QR codes on wedding invitations aren't inherently tacky.
 They become tacky when they're poorly designed, placed awkwardly, or serve no real purpose.
 When done right, they can actually enhance your guests' experience and simplify your planning.
+Using a tool like OwnQR's wedding QR code solution ensures you get a professional, customizable code that integrates seamlessly with your stationery.

 When QR Codes Work Well on Wedding Invitations